Skip to Content

 Prerequisites for this example:

-1. Rust and Cargo: https://www.rust-lang.org/tools/install
+1. Install Rust and Cargo: https://www.rust-lang.org/tools/install

-2. Basic understanding of CosmWasm Contract
+2. Basic understanding of CosmWasm contracts

 3. Node.js for development of the off-chain service: https://nodejs.org/en/download/